How to Protect Yourself: Small Business ScamsSource: Florida Attorney General's Office

 Employ procedures to verify any and all incoming invoices prior to payment.
 Compile a listing of all suppliers with whom you normally do business by name, address and phone number and make the list available to anyone responsible for the payment of your invoices.

 Make your workers aware of the most common types of scams against small businesses.
 Obtain pamphlets and literature concerning small business fraud from your local police agency or consumer affairs bureau.
 Post this information at your business.

 Unless you have a previously established relationship with a supplier of business or office supplies, never make orders or purchases over the phone.
 Scammers sometimes obtain the names of business employees and assert that these persons have placed orders on behalf of the business.
 Instruct your employees to verify the order with the person by whom it was placed.

 If a caller makes an offer regarding the provision of goods or services and if that offer interests you, request that the offer be made in writing and forwarded to you for review.
 Be wary if the caller refuses to forward this information to you or to otherwise provide references.

-These guarantees are only as good as the companies offering them.
+While a money-back guarantee is nice to have, these guarantees are only as good as the companies offering them.

 If you suspect you or your business has fallen victim to a small business scam, file a complaint with the Attorney General’s Office online at www.myfloridalegal.com or by phone toll-free at 1-866-9-NO-SCAM.